 Contrary to traditional fish preparation, the best way to fillet trout is leaving them whole.
 Gutting creates unnecessary mess and makes the fish harder to handle.
 The intact body provides stability during filleting, preventing the slippery fish from sliding on the cutting board.

 This technique also preserves more usable meat around the belly area.
-Save gutting for whole-fish preparations only.
+Save gutting trout for whole-fish preparations only.

 Cleaning and Drying Your Trout